alexandershmidt/TrackMate_analysis/README.md

 with a script:
 user defined parameters:
-  path to reference track (.xml) paths to other tracks (.xml) label the tracks define name for analysis results maximum distance between spots minimum number of frames for colocalizations minimum lifetime of tracks number of bins
+  path to reference track (.xml), paths to other tracks (.xml), label the tracks, name for analysis results, maximum distance between spots, minimum number of frames for colocalizations, minimum lifetime of tracks, number of bins.

 run trackmateTrackAnalysis.m.
 (Example provided in run_trackmateanalysis)

 with gui:
 user defined parameters:
-  start trackmate_analysis_gui
+  start trackmate_analysis_gui,
-  path to reference track (.xml). paths to other tracks (.xml). label the tracks name for analysis results maximum distance between spots minimum number of frames for colocalizations minimum lifetime of tracks number of bins
+  path to reference track (.xml), paths to other tracks (.xml), label the tracks, name for analysis results, maximum distance between spots, minimum number of frames for colocalizations, minimum lifetime of tracks, number of bins.

 push start